 I already have health insurance.
 Why do I have to pay a health fee?

-The health fee is a state-mandated fee that all students attending a four-year state university are required to pay, regardless of insurance coverage.
+The health fee is a state-mandated fee that all students attending a four-year state university are required to pay, regardless of their insurance coverage.
 The health fee supports many campus-wide health initiatives.
-At the Health Center, the health fee entitles students to UNLIMITED primary care visits throughout the semester without a co-pay or deductible and provides discounts on diagnostic tests, medical procedures and medications.
+At Student Health Services (SHS), the health fee entitles students to primary care visits throughout the semester without any out-of-pocket expenses (co-pay or deductible).
+The health fee also provides discounts on clinical procedures, x-rays, laboratory services, and medical equipment.

 Which insurance plans does the Health Center accept?

-UCF Student Health Services is in-network with Florida Blue PPO and Blue Options, United Healthcare, AvMed, Cigna and Aetna.
-If you have a different plan with out-of-network benefits, SHS will provide you with the proper documentation, and you will be responsible for self-filing a claim with your insurance company.
+UCF Student Health Services is in-network with Florida Blue PPO and Blue Options, United Healthcare, AvMed, Cigna, and Aetna.
+If using an insurance plan with out-of-network benefits, SHS will provide you with the proper documentation, and you will be responsible for self-filing a claim with your insurance company.

 Which insurance plans does the Dental Center accept?

-The Dental Center is currently in-network with the following insurance providers: Humana Dental PPO-Comp Benefits (UCF faculty and staff plan only), Cigna TOTAL DPPO and Cigna DPPO Network, Aetna, Assurant PPO, and United.
+The Dental Center is currently in-network with the following insurance providers: Cigna DPPO Network, SunLife Dental PPO, and United Healthcare Dental PPO.
 However, if your PPO dental plan provides out-of-network benefits, we will file your claim as a courtesy.
 No HMO dental plans are accepted at this time.